This Commercial report forms part of a series of reports which accompany the 2022-23 BF Annual Report.

 Objective 3.
 Sustain

-The overall commercial objective is to generate revenue that supports the organisation and reduces its reliance on external funding, thus contributing to the overall sustainability of the organisation.
+The main commercial objective is to generate revenue that supports the organisation and reduces its reliance on external funding.
+This contribution to the overall sustainability of the organisation enables us to better support the sport and our members.

 Coach Education Metrics